-Another way to help you understand it: Google’s Chief Decision Scientist describes machine learning as a fancy labeling machine.
-After teaching machines to label things like apples and pears, by showing them examples of fruit, eventually they will start labeling apples and pears without any help – bearing in mind that we show them correct examples!
+Put simply, Google’s Chief Decision Scientist describes machine learning as a fancy labeling machine.
+After teaching machines to label things like apples and pears, by showing them examples of fruit, eventually they will start labeling apples and pears without any help – provided they have learned from appropriate and accurate training examples.

-To understand how machine learning works, you’ll need to explore different types of machine learning algorithms, which are basically sets of rules that machines use to make decisions.
-Below, you’ll find the most common types of machine learning algorithms:
+To understand how machine learning works, you’ll need to explore different machine learning methods and algorithms, which are basically sets of rules that machines use to make decisions.
+Below, you’ll find the five most common and most used types of machine learning:

-Supervised learning algorithms make predictions based on labeled training data.
+Supervised learning algorithms and supervised learning models make predictions based on labeled training data.
 Each training sample includes an input and a desired output.
 A supervised learning algorithm analyzes this sample data and makes an inference – basically, an educated guess when determining the labels for unseen data.

-This brings us to the next point.
-There are two types of supervised learning tasks: classification and regression.
+Which brings us to our next point – the two types of supervised learning tasks: classification and regression.

 In classification tasks, the output value is a category with a finite number of options.
-For example, with this free online sentiment analysis model, you can classify data as positive, negative, or neutral.
+For example, with this free pre-trained sentiment analysis model, you can automatically classify data as positive, negative, or neutral.

-Let’s say you want to analyze support conversations to understand your client’s emotions: are they happy or frustrated after contacting your customer service team?
-A sentiment analysis classifier can automatically tag responses for you, like in this example, below:
+Let’s say you want to analyze customer support conversations to understand your clients’ emotions: are they happy or frustrated after contacting your customer service team?
+A sentiment analysis classifier can automatically tag responses for you, like in the below:

 In this example, a sentiment analysis model tags a frustrating customer support experience as “Negative”.

 In regression tasks, the expected result is a continuous number.
-This model is used to predict quantities, such as the probability an event will happen.
-Predicting the value of a property in a specific neighborhood, or the spread of COVID19 in a particular region are examples of regression problems.
+This model is used to predict quantities, such as the probability an event will happen, meaning the output may have any number value within a certain range.
+Predicting the value of a property in a specific neighborhood or the spread of COVID19 in a particular region are examples of regression problems.